Consistently ranked in the top 10 percent nationally

 The graduate program prepares students for technical leadership roles in industry, academia and government.
 The training provides students with a fundamental understanding of engineering sciences so that graduates can develop creative and innovative approaches to solve important engineering problems of interest to mankind.
 The program offers degrees leading to either a master of science or doctoral degree in electrical and computer engineering and there are many specializations to choose from.

 In addition to the top 10 reasons to choose ECE at Ohio State, other points of pride for the ECE department include:

-- In March 2014 U.S. News & World Report ranked the Ohio State Department of Electrical and Computer Engineering #18 out of all programs nationwide in both electrical and computer engineering.
+- In March 2018 U.S. News & World Report ranked the Ohio State Department of Electrical and Computer Engineering #21 out of all programs nationwide in both electrical and computer engineering.

-- World-class laboratories and experimental facilities that cover research in virtually all areas of electrical and computer engineering.
+- World-class laboratories and experimental facilities covering research in virtually all areas of electrical and computer engineering.
 Notable labs and research centers affiliated with the department include: Ohio Supercomputer Center (OSC), ElectroScience Laboratory, Information Processing System Laboratory, Control Research Laboratory, Solid State Electronic and Photonics Laboratory, Mixed Signal Electronic Systems Lab and the High Performance Computing and Networking Lab.
 Learn more about ECE research.

 Explore this site to learn more about graduate programs in electrical and computer engineering, including graduate degrees and requirements, and answers to frequently asked questions.
 If there’s an answer you can’t find here, please contact the graduate studies team at email@example.com.